 Are you “English” or “British”?
 “Nationalist or “Racist”?
 And why are people so scared about using the “correct” terms?
 In today’s quick blog I recount a personal story that may put it in to perspective.

 Internet chat rooms and message boards are a fascinating place, full of colorful characters, obscure ideologies and alternative dogmas that rarely break through in to mainstream society.
 PalTalk – a community based Skype-like software is a treasure trove of craziness, debate (and argument).
-I’ve heard Americans try and explain why Obama is a secret Muslim to a crowd of anti-war chatters, who were criticizing his use of drones on…innocent Muslims.
+I’ve heard Americans try to explain why Obama is a secret Muslim to a crowd of anti-war chatters, who were criticizing his use of drones on…innocent Muslims.
 I’ve witnessed the case be made for a strict diet of only bananas by a hardcore animal rights advocate who urinates in plastic bottles in his own home.
 And I’ve had the pleasure of talking to crazy drunks that live on house boats who seem to stumble online for a chat after closing time.

 It’s hard really to define what “Englishness” even is.
 To some of my seniors it was a time when Jim Davidson was still allowed on the telly and the odd reference to “Pakis” was normal.
 Is it simply a generation game? (see what I did there), where values are changing and some people are desperately clinging on to the past?
 Or was the change orchestrated deliberately to coincide with New Labour’s mass immigration policies?

 An incident that brought all this back to me involved my mother and a trip to the hospital the other week.
 A nurse with a clip-board asked her what nationality she was.
 Not really giving it a thought my mother responded “English”, to which the nurse replied… “is that what you consider yourself?”

 Not really grasping what the nurse was getting at, my mum confusingly reiterated “errr yeah?”